One thing we take very seriously here in France is good food—it’s practically written into the Declaration of Human Rights!

 While nothing fancy, the old-school charm at this place has won it a battalion of fans.
 Since it doesn’t take reservations, you might want to get there early.

 This final suggestion is ideal if you’re on a budget, but if you want to explore one of France’s other great culinary traditions: Maghrebian cuisine.

 The décor of Le Tagine looks straight out of “Arabian Nights,” with mirrors and mosaics and candles burning everywhere.
 But you’re here for the food, which more than delivers.
 Their generously portioned “special” couscous includes a mix of different meats and sausages, and the tagine sauce is flavored with dry spices as well as chopped cilantro.
 And your dinner isn’t over until you’ve had sticky, melting pastries with mint tea for dessert.

 Would you rather enjoy dinner in Paris with an intimate group of fellow foodies?
-Our Paris by Night: Evening Food & Wine Tasting Experience is calling your name!
+Our Paris by Night: Gourmet Food & Wine Tasting Experience is calling your name!